codingforpleasure/customized-workspace/Ubuntu/useful-resources/KQL.md

 ## Distinct

-The command distinct returns a list of values which are not repetitive
+The command distinct returns a list of values which are not repetitive.

+Example: ['Mory', 'Gil', 'Omer', 'Omer', 'Mory'] -> ['Mory', 'Gil', 'Omer']

 ```
 Perf | distinct InstanceName